gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Handshake {#HANDSHAKE}

-   A DTLS implementation discards DTLS messages from older epochs after some time, as described in Section 4.1 of {{RFC4347}}.
-This is not acceptable when the DTLS user performs a reliable data transfer.
-To avoid discarding messages, the following procedures are required.
+In general, DTLS implementations SHOULD discard records from earlier epochs, as described in Section 4.2.1 of {{I-D.ietf-tls-dtls13}}.
+To avoid discarding messages, the processing guidelines in Section 4.2.1 of {{I-D.ietf-tls-dtls13}} should be followed.

-   Before sending a ChangeCipherSpec message, all outstanding SCTP user messages MUST have been acknowledged by the SCTP peer and MUST NOT be revoked by the SCTP peer.

-   Prior to processing a received ChangeCipherSpec, all other received SCTP user messages that are buffered in the SCTP layer MUST be read and processed by DTLS.

-   User messages that arrive between ChangeCipherSpec and Finished messages and use the new epoch have probably passed the Finished message and MUST be buffered by DTLS until the Finished message is read.
+As renegotiation is not used in DTLS 1.2, all user data is sent in epoch 1.

 ##  Handling of Endpoint-Pair Shared Secrets